Warm Air Heating Systems and Combi Warm Air

 Lennox, based in the USA, and probably the largest warm air manufacturer in the World, pulled out of the UK in 2016 because the numbers didn’t warrant their investment.

 Most existing Warm Air Units in UK housing stock are ‘open flue’ systems, where the heater is an archaic gas fire with a fan perched on top, or underneath, and there is a flue, or chimney, running to the roof.
-In 2017 these type of units, by then still manufactured by Johnson & Starley, were withdrawn from sale due to low efficiency not meeting current EU standards.
+In 2017 these type of units, by then still manufactured by Johnson & Starley for older housing stock, were withdrawn from sale due to low efficiency not meeting current EU standards.

 Two current manufacturers

 The Johnson & Starley Warmcair range was launched in 2013 and is now their main product.
 This is a room sealed modern design .
-Being a modern design, it can’t re-use the old chimney flue, meaning significant changes.
+Being a modern design, it can’t re-use the old chimney flue, however in some cases this can be replaced with their concentric flexible flue system.

-The MultiCalor Udara is a modern product made in Belgium and sold across Europe, including the UK.
+The MultiCalor Udara is made in Belgium and sold across Europe, including the UK.
 Udara works in a different way to Warmcair and is more efficient, but does not offer a hot water heating option.
 Like Warmcair, existing chimney hardware is incompatible.

 Presently, there are 4 main options for a household with a defunct or old warm air unit.